-The Order requires all feasible and reasonable measures to minimise noise are taken and only allows low noise work on Sundays.
+The Order requires all feasible and reasonable measures to minimise noise are taken and only allows low noise work on Saturdays and Sundays.
 These are works that predominantly occur indoors such as tiling, painting and safety checks.

 Construction work is not permitted on public holidays under the Order.